anuragambuja/anuragambuja/README.md

 ![](https://github.com/anuragambuja/sharing/blob/master/dino.gif)

 Hi !
 I'm Anurag Ambuja.
 A Data Engineer at @dunnhumby, Gurgaon.
-Technologies that I enjoy working with includes Python, Spark and Cloud.
+Occasionally, I blog on [Medium](https://medium.com/@anuragambuja)

 ### In the end, it's all about how many lives you impacted in positve way.
-Stay in Touch.
+Stay Tuned.
 --
 - 📫 Reach me on [Linkdin](https://www.linkedin.com/in/anuragambuja/)